raikutro/kusari/README.md

 ---

-Start by running `train_models.js`.
-Look at the comments inside for details on training.
+Start by running `npm run train`.
+Look at the comments inside `train_models.js` for details on training.

+Run `npm run test` to test your model.
+Look inside `test/sandbox.js` for details on running.

+Its output is underwhelming, to say the least.